Table of Contents

 Living in the moment and being authentic feels effortless.
 Pretending to be happy, or simply pretending to be something I'm not, is like being forced to play a familiar song on an instrument I've never used before.
 Sure, with enough practice it can be done, but it's much better to approach the task with intention and diligence, not because I'm forced to do it.

-How to Pretend to Be Happy: Why You Shouldn't Pretend to Be Happy
+How to Fake Being Happy: Why You Shouldn't Pretend to Be Happy

 That's great if you're a track and field athlete, but it's not so great if you're a regular human being going about regular old life.

 Pretending to be happy is dangerous not only because of the reasons I mentioned above.
-Pretending to be happy is dangerous because you're denying your one and primary truth--who you are.
+Pretending to be OK is dangerous because you're denying your one and primary truth--who you are.

 When you show up in life as your full self, your goal is not to control what people think about you.
 It's not to dupe others by pretending that you're something you're not.
 It's to live in an authentic way.
 In the long term, authenticity breeds trust.
 It lets people know that you're a real human being who responds in real ways to your environment.

 Everyone knows that superheroes don't actually exist, at least not in the comic-book-character sense.
 The real heroes display a wide range of emotions.
 They're in tune with their emotions.
 They model healthy behavior, and that means being sad when they're sad, and seeking help when life gets way too difficult.
 There's absolutely no shame in that--there's only pure courage.